mcfnord/cem/src/sforce.md

 - **SAMPLE:** [Get started with Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-blobs)
 - **MY ROLE:** This was a collaborative effort with two non-writers.
 They knew what areas they wished to cover, what audience they had in mind, and how much time the tutorial should take.
-I tailored the code snippets, steps, and details to be clear and helpful.
-I prevented publication of errors, and actually I remember actual fighting-like-dogs events around this document, because it was the brainchild of an unusually revered Microsoft cat who is now credited with making Azure relevant.
+I tailored the code snippets, steps, and details to be clear and helpful (and accurate).
+I remember actual fighting-like-dogs events around this document, as it was a symbolic part of a re-invention of documentation for the Microsoft cloud initiated by a VP.
+I mediated some disagreements and engaged in a few.
+We shipped a document and new doc framework that has stood up over some time!

 (Do note there's new writing in this document that wasn't in my original.)
 - **EDITED MYSELF?:** Yes.